 What is the color of the tub?
 Can you match the new tub surround to the color of the bathtub you already have?
 Most bathrooms have matching sink color, toilet color, and tub color so all of the fixtures have the same look and finish.
 Making sure that the new surround matches your existing tub will make it look like it was planned and ensure all of the fixtures go together.
 Mismatched fixtures will draw the eye, and it may serve to accentuate the age differences between the fixtures.

 What structural constraints do you have?
 Sometimes there is a window at the top of a wall in the tub enclosure area.
 Make sure that the measurements of the new tub surround will not interfere with the window.
-If you do have a window in the area, then you not have the option of thick panels, as they are not designed to be cut.
-Thin panels, on the other hand, are relatively easy to cut and trim around a window.
+If you do have a window in the area, you will have to pick thin panels that are relatively easy to cut and trim around a window.